 Hikers can use this area to intersect with longer hiking routes and spend the entire day engulfed in the Sonoran Desert.

 But if you’re not into long hikes, don’t sweat.
-The Gateway Trail includes some short and easy hiking routes, though, that gets you into the McDowell Mountains and Scottsdale’s nature scene without spending HOURS in the desert.
+The Gateway Trail includes some short and easy hiking routes that gets you into the McDowell Mountains and Scottsdale’s nature scene without spending HOURS in the desert.